 Legislatively, job creation is Senator Manchin’s top priority, and he believes that government should act as a partner, not an adversary, in helping to create the environment that produces good American jobs.
 Senator Manchin also firmly believes that our nation can and must do what he did in West Virginia - put our fiscal house in order.
 He believes we must find commonsense ways to cut spending while keeping our promises to our seniors and veterans by protecting Social Security and Medicare.

-Senator Manchin currently serves on the Senate Energy and Natural Resources Committee, the Senate Armed Services Committee, the Senate Committee on Banking, Housing, and Urban Affairs and the Senate Special Committee on Aging - four critical committees that tackle the important work of addressing our nation’s energy needs, standing up for the members of the military, defending our small banks and local credit unions, helping the housing market recover and keeping our promises to seniors.
+Senator Manchin currently serves on the Senate Energy and Natural Resources Committee, the Senate Armed Services Committee, the Senate Committee on Commerce, Science and Transportation, and the Senate Committee on Veterans' Affairs - four critical committees that tackle the important work of addressing our nation’s energy needs, standing up for the members of the military, defending our small banks and local credit unions, helping the housing market recover and keeping our promises to seniors.

 Senator Manchin has served in several leadership capacities on various associations, including: Chairman of the National Governors Association, Chairman of the Southern States Energy Board, President of the Council of State Governments, Chairman of the Democratic Governors Association and Chairman of the Southern Governors’ Association.